adnan5367/vigilant-train/README.md

 # vigilant-train
-This is a TRAIN RESERVATION SYSTEM developed my me in oracle sql with the concept of PL/SQL, thank you
+This is a TRAIN RESERVATION SYSTEM developed By me in oracle sql with the concept of PL/SQL, thank you